Fundamentals of Compositional Rewriting Theory

-To begin with, the definition of $\hComp$ via taking pullbacks requires that the underlying category \kl{has pullbacks} for the case of \kl(crsType){generic} rules, while for all variants of linearity it suffices that $\bfC$ \kl(ssm){has pullbacks along $\cM$-morphisms}.
-Moreover, since by assumption $\cM$ is a \kl{stable system of monics}, \kl(ssm){$\cM$-morphisms are stable under pullback}, hence the types of the composite spans are indeed compatible with the types specified in \kl(crsType){generic}, \kl(crsType){output-linear}, \kl(crsType){input-linear} or \kl(crsType){linear} rewriting semantics, respectively.
+With regards to prerequisites on the underlying category, the definition of $\hComp$ via taking pullbacks requires that the underlying category \kl{has pullbacks} for the case of \kl(crsType){generic} rules, while for all variants of linearity it suffices that $\bfC$ \kl(ssm){has pullbacks along $\cM$-morphisms}.
+Moreover, since by assumption $\cM$ is a \kl{stable system of monics}, \kl(ssm){$\cM$-morphisms are stable under pullback}, hence the types of the composite spans are indeed compatible with the types specified in \kl(crsType){generic}, \kl(crsType){output-linear}, \kl(crsType){input-linear} or \kl(crsType){linear} rewriting semantics, respectively.\\

-Next, the \kl{universal property of pullbacks} entails the existence of a unique morphism $\lozenge-p\rightarrow \blacklozenge$ that makes the diagram in~\eqref{eq:def:hCompCRSb}.
-By \kl{pullback-pullback decomposition}, the front left and right vertical squares marked $(\dag_p)$ and $(*_p)$ in~\eqref{eq:def:hCompCRSb} are pullbacks.
+Next, the \kl{universal property of pullbacks} entails the existence of a unique morphism $\lozenge-p\rightarrow \blacklozenge$ that makes the diagram in~\eqref{eq:def:hCompCRSb} commute.
+By \kl{pullback-pullback decomposition}, the front left and right vertical squares marked $(\dag_p)$ and $(*_p)$ in~\eqref{eq:def:hCompCRSb} are pullbacks.\\